jd-coderepos/eco-IE/src/README.md

 # Named Entity Recognition Project

 This repository contains the implementation of a Named Entity Recognition (NER) system, leveraging advanced zero-shot and reasoning models for entity extraction and classification.
-The project is designed to handle complex scenarios where labeled data is scarce, using state-of-the-art models for zero-shot learning and reasoning.
+The project is designed to handle complex scenarios where labeled data is scarce, using state-of-the-art models for zero-shot & few-shot learning and reasoning.

 ## Models Used